genixpro/kwola/README.md

 `[user@localhost]$ npm install babel-plugin-kwola`

 That's it!
-Kwola should not be installed.
+Kwola should now be installed.

 Usage
 =====